Best Practices for Maintaining a Trial Master File30 March, 2020

 It’s important to cultivate a culture within organizations that stress the importance of maintaining the TMF.
 The TMF can seem like a very abstract concept until you have to sit across a table from an inspector and defend what you’ve done in a trial by providing documentation.
 That’s often when it clicks for people.
 That’s when they realize that they’re not just answering an inspector’s questions, but that they’re required to produce documentation to support what they’re saying.

-When should an organization seek outside help
+When should an organization seek outside help managing the TMF process?

 We work with a broad range of clients and organizations of varied size.
 The decision to outsource is really a unique decision for each organization.
 I would caution organizations considering outsourcing the TMF process to realize that the responsibility for the content, management, and quality of the TMF ultimately resides with the sponsor.
 Although outsourcing is an option and may be a good strategic decision, it’s a mistake to think that outsourcing the TMF process absolves you of all responsibility for the studies you run.